-One of the key responsibilities of our Board is to oversee that the company has a high-performing management team in place.
-Our full Board has responsibility for management succession planning, with specific responsibilities also delegated to the Compensation Committee and the Governance and Nominating Committee.
-The Board manages a succession planning process, and, on an annual basis, reviews succession plans for the CEO and other senior executives.
+One of the key responsibilities of our Board is to ensure that the company has a high-performing management team in place.
+Our Board has responsibility for management succession planning, with specific responsibilities also delegated to the Compensation Committee and the Governance and Nominating Committee.
+The Board manages a succession planning process, and, on an annual basis, reviews succession plans for the CEO and certain other members of our senior management team.
 This process is designed to identify the pool of qualified internal candidates who can assume top management positions and identify positions that would most likely require an external search to fill.
-To assist the Board, the CEO annually provides and discusses with our Board an assessment of senior managers and discusses the potential of managers to succeed to the CEO position.
+To assist the Board, the CEO annually provides and discusses with our Board an assessment of members of our senior management team and discusses the potential of these individuals to succeed to the CEO position.